-- EQUS 211 Methods of Teaching Western Riding 4 hours.
-Open to students with advanced experience in the western disciplines.
-Students will learn to teach beginning western pleasure skills.
-The student will progress from observation, to discussion of methods and teaching safety practices, to actually working with a beginner student in a supervised setting.
-Prerequisite: EQUS 112 or permission of instructor. - EQUS 215 Equine Management 4 hours.
-This course is designed to provide practical experience in supervising barn management and equine care.
-Topics will include: stable management, general knowledge and observation of horse health, condition, dentistry, internal and external parasites, limb and hoof care, shoeing and trimming.
-Lab skills will include: clipping, banding, braiding, leg wraps, equipment application, fitting, and showmanship. - EQUS 216 Horse Show Management 2 hours.
+- Safety protocol, mounted and unmounted, is stressed along with basic horsemanship skills.
+Students have the opportunity to assist instructors with classes at the Equestrian Center.
+Prerequisite: permission of instructor. - EQUS 215 Equine Business Management 4 hours.
+Students learn about the management aspects of a stable including: the needs and basic care of the equine, layout and design of stables, and running a stable as a business. - EQUS 216 Horse Show Management 2 hours.
 Students learn what is involved in managing a horse show including planning, prize list, advertising, officials, knowledge of rules of sanctioning organizations, ordering awards.
 Students must be available to work some weekends at shows held at Equestrian Center.
 At the end of the semester, students manage their own show at the Center.
 (This course may be repeated one time for credit.) - EQUS 218 Judging Horse Shows 4 hours.
 Open to students with advanced level riding skills in either English or Western riding.
 Students will learn how to evaluate and place conformation, halter and performance classes according to the standards set by various organizations and breeds of horses. - EQUS 223 Hunter and Jumping Course Design 2 hours.
 Technical aspects and differences between hunter, jumper, equitation and stadium jumping courses will be discussed.
 Hands on application will be provided by assisting show managers with course design at shows at the Equestrian Center along with assisting instructors with setting jumps for jumping classes. - EQUS 225 Equine Nutrition 2 hours.
 This course examines digestive physiology; involving carbohydrates, proteins, fats, minerals and vitamins.
-Also, a practical approach to proper feedstuffs and use of quality feedstuffs to maintain health and productivity of horses. - EQUS 385 Internship in Equest Studies 1-4 hours.
+Also, a practical approach to proper feedstuffs and use of quality feedstuffs to maintain health and productivity of horses. - EQUS 226 Caring for the Equine Anatomy 2 hours.
+Guest speakers introduce students to alternative equine anatomy care and caring for the equine anatomy in general.
+An equine chiropractor, a saddle fitter and farrier, among others, discuss the importance of their professions in caring for the horse's anatomy.
+Students learn the history and benefits of equine massage, study equine skeletal anatomy, connective tissue, muscle location (origin and insertion) and function. - EQUS 385 Internship in Equestrian Studies 1-4 hours.
 An off-campus project in the field serving as an intern in an area of equestrian studies.
 When the field experience is completed, a journal and final report is submitted. - EQUS 450 Independent Study 1-4 hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
 Approved Plan of Study required.